timm/tested/docs/onFishr.md

 # To Begin

+XXXX assignemnt spec
+XXXX lessons learned from x applied to y...
+XXX wat tohnad in

 <a href="/etc/img/scope2.png"><img width=400 align=right src="/etc/img/scope2.png"></a>
-first, astronomers  learn how to grind lens.
+First, astronomers  learn how to grind lens.
 Next, they use those lenes to explore the universe.

 So, now that SE people know how to match their brackets, it it time